markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories American University/sexual.md

 **Positive** Student Experience Count: <Value data={polarity_proportions} column=category_count row=2/>

-The university's soundscape seems to be a mix of harmony and cacophony, with students experiencing both the vibrant local music scene and the disruptive noise from fire alarms and frat houses.
-The positive remarks are fewer, suggesting that while there are pockets of tranquility, particularly on the north side, the overall sentiment leans towards the challenges of dealing with unwanted noise.
+The reviews present a mixed sentiment regarding sexual experiences at the university.
+While some students find the campus social scene and the attractiveness of their peers to be positive, there are serious concerns about sexual assault and the gender ratio affecting dating prospects.

 ```sql polarity_proportions